“Let’s get an Airbnb so that we can cook our own meals.”

 “Airbnb is an American company which operates an online marketplace and hospitality service for people to lease or rent short-term lodging including holiday cottages, apartments, homestays, hostel beds, or hotel rooms, to participate in or facilitate experiences related to tourism such as walking tours, and to make reservations at restaurants.
 The company does not own any real estate or conduct tours; it is a broker which receives percentage service fees in conjunction with every booking.”

-Does the idea of making extra money by renting out your spare room sound like something that you might be interested in?
-Let’s look at when this is right for you.
+Does the idea of making extra money by listing your spare room sound like something that you might be interested in?
+Let’s get started.

-Why should you rent your place on Airbnb for extra money?
+Why should you host on Airbnb for extra money?

-Renting on Airbnb could fund your real estate purchase.
+Listing on Airbnb could fund your real estate purchase/pay the bills.

 Does real estate seem too expensive right now?

-You can always put that basement or extra room up for rent through Airbnb to help with the bills.
-I’ve had friends rent out the basement to help with the mortgage.
+You can always list that basement or extra room through Airbnb to help with the bills.
+I’ve had friends list their basement to help with the mortgage.
 You can try to make more money by testing out short-term rentals.
 This could be what you need to be able to afford that new home without stressing about the mortgage payments.

 More money for other stuff.